bin456789/reinstall/README.en.md

 - The machine with a static IP will automatically configure the IP.
 It may take a few minutes to take effect on the first boot.
 - Optional parameters:
   - `--password PASSWORD` Set Password
+  - `--allow-ping` Allow ping responses
   - `--rdp-port PORT` Change RDP port
-  - `--allow-ping` Allow ping responses
+  - `--ssh-port PORT` Change SSH port (for log observation during installation)
+  - `--web-port PORT` Change Web port (for log observation during installation)
   - `--hold 2` Allow SSH connections for modifying the hard disk content before rebooting into the official Windows installation program, with the hard disk mounted at `/os`.

 ![Windows Installation](https://github.com/bin456789/reinstall/assets/7548515/07c1aea2-1ce3-4967-904f-aaf9d6eec3f7)